Soil Mechanics Laboratory

 Established in 1943 the Soil Mechanics Laboratory of the National Technical University of Athens is equipped with state of the art fully automated apparatuses for advanced element testing of soils and weak rocks.
 The laboratory research projects cover the study of the strength and deformation characteristics of a wide range of soils; the liquefaction potential of natural and model granular deposits under static and dynamic loading; the methods of stabilization of liquefiable soils using colloidal nano-silica hydrosols and soil improvement techniques using innovative cementing agents; the interrelationship between geotechnical and seismic characteristics of sediments and the effect of sampling on the behaviour of marine sands and saturated and unsaturated clays.
 Professor Georgiannou was instrumental in developing the Soil Mechanics Research Laboratory.

 As part of the Soil Mechanics Laboratory the Reduced-scale & Numerical Modelling Laboratory facilitates larger scale static and dynamic tests e.g. fault rupture box, laminar box, and a shaking table, to simulate soil-structure systems; an activity led by Emeritus Professor Gazetas.
-Advanced numerical analysis techniques are developed, under the leadership of Associate Professor Gerolymos, to address soil-structure interaction problems as well as to introduce new constitutive models.
+Under the leadership of Professor Gerolymos reduced-scale testing and advanced numerical analysis techniques are developed, to address soil-structure interaction problems as well as to introduce new constitutive models.

 The Field Monitoring Laboratory forms part of the research activities of the Soil Mechanics Laboratory through a combination of research projects and practical applications led by Professor Georgiannou.
 Wireless sensor network systems are developed in-house using MEMS (Micro-Electro-Mechanical Systems) sensors for in-situ monitoring of building and ground movements.